imcnish/mbdiscid/ISRC_Extraction_Findings.md

 Track 15 ISRC: USGA19649261  (from block 12)
 ```

 The block offsets are informative: Track 6's ISRC was found at block 42 (~0.5 seconds into the track), confirming that the wrong ISRC persists into the early portion of the track.
-Tools sampling from this region read the lingering previous-track ISRC; tools sampling later read the intended value.

-This demonstrates that **100% tool consistency doesn't guarantee tool agreement** when subchannel data has timing edge cases.
-For practical ISRC extraction, when tools disagree on a specific track, checking whether the "wrong" value matches an adjacent track's ISRC can help distinguish bleed-over from other failure modes.
+This demonstrates that **majority agreement doesn't guarantee correctness** and **100% tool consistency doesn't guarantee tool agreement** when discs have defective mastering.
+For practical ISRC extraction, when tools disagree on a specific track, checking whether the "wrong" value matches an adjacent track's ISRC can help identify bleed-over.

+**Subtype: Mid-Track Corruption**

+Isolated incorrect ISRC frames interspersed with correct frames within a track's normal region (not at boundaries).
+During mbdiscid development, cases were observed where a track contained a sequence like `... <correct> ... <correct> ... <incorrect> ... <correct> ...` where the incorrect value was valid format, passed CRC, but did not exist in the IFPI database. mbdiscid's consensus voting mitigates this by requiring multiple agreeing frames.

 #### Transient Bit Corruption

-A valid-format but incorrect ISRC produced by corrupted subchannel data.
+A valid-format but incorrect ISRC produced by corrupted subchannel data during reading.

 **USWB19800782 → VTXC19Q00782:** During development testing (same drives, same disc corpus, prior to formal test protocol), one read returned `VTXC19Q00782` instead of the correct `USWB19800782`.
 The corrupted value passed format validation but does not exist in any ISRC database.
 This failure was not reproduced in the formal 16-disc test corpus.
 The Q subchannel lacks error correction, making such corruption theoretically possible; this observation motivated implementing CRC-16 validation in mbdiscid.